apacheignite/documentation/odbc-driver/dml.md

       "name": "XML"
     }
   ]
 }
 [/block]

+[block:callout]
+{
+  "type": "info",
+  "title": "Note odbcConfiguration property.",
+  "body": "Remember, you need explicitly enable ODBC on the node you going to connect to."
+}
+[/block]
 As you can see, we have here two caches: `Person` and `Organization`, that contain types with matching names and some fields - `name` and `salary` for `Person` and `name` for `Organization`.
 Not much, but enough for the demonstration.